This page contains all the cost details associated with training in the our club.

 standard the club sets and to ensure they grade at regular intervals.

-membership allows you to train in Bethesda, Conwy and at our sister club
+membership allows you to train in our Bethesda & Conwy Dojo's.

 Not all students can commit to training twice a week so there is a rate for those who can only attend training once a week.
 Again this carries over to all clubs and if you decide attend a second or more class occasionally, these can be paid on the night at £5 per session.

 Standing Order is the preferred method by most students and your instructor.

 club does have overheads to meet, hall fees etc and monthly payments